dusk-network/moat/README.md

 - **License Provider (LP):** A party receiving onchain requests from users to issue licenses onchain addressed to them.
 - **Service Provider (SP):** A party receiving offchain requests from users to grant services.

-To use the CLI, you should specify the Rusk node address in `config.toml`.
+To use the CLI, you should specify the Rusk node address in `moat-cli/config.toml`.
 Then, you can execute the CLI for any of the involved parties as follows.

 ### User